cisagov/Malcolm/docs/ubuntu-install-example.md

 You can use `git` to clone Malcolm into a local working copy, or you can download and extract the artifacts from the [latest release]({{ site.github.repository_url }}/releases).

-To install Malcolm from the latest Malcolm release, browse to the [Malcolm releases page on GitHub]({{ site.github.repository_url }}/releases) and download at a minimum `install.py` and the `malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz` file, then navigate to your downloads directory:
+To install Malcolm from the latest Malcolm release, browse to the [Malcolm releases page on GitHub]({{ site.github.repository_url }}/releases) and download at a minimum the files ending in `.py` and the `malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz` file, then navigate to your downloads directory:
 ```
 user@host:~$ cd Downloads/
 user@host:~/Downloads$ ls